-He’d also been talking to a close friend of his (they’re both from Florida), showing him pictures and that friend also wanted to join us, so it would end up being the 3 of us doing this road trip.
-When I showed him pictures of Gros Morne National Park and told him where it was, both he and his friend were immediately down to check it out.
+I took this as a sign and when I showed him pictures of Gros Morne National Park and told him where it was, both he and his friend were immediately down to check it out.

 And so in September, just a few months after my second road trip took place, both of them flew up to NYC, and we began the trip early in the morning.
 While there was no specific itinerary, we ended up doing and seeing the following places in the 7 days we had:

 Here is how this eastern Canada road trip went (the map and itinerary):

 Now like I said before, Gros Morne was the most important place of this trip we wanted to visit, but how we got there and how long that took us was improvised, so the map and arrows you see above are the way things ended up and during each day, we saw amazing spots.